propelorm/propelorm.github.com/documentation/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 ```

 As you can see, this is really easy to manage basic forms with both Symfony2 and
 Propel.
-But, in real life, this kind of forms is not enought and you'll probably
+But, in real life, this kind of forms is not enough and you'll probably
 manage objects with relations, this is the next part of this chapter.

 ## One-To-Many relations ##